darchr/gem5/README.md

 This branch contains necessary code and scripts to run google workload traces with gem5.
 These changes will eventually move to the mainline gem5 repo.

-Follow the following steps to
+Follow the following steps to run google traces with gem5:

 Compile gem5.